-As of December 31, 2023 and 2022, the Company's authorized common shares amounted to \$3,000,000 thousand, of which \$290,000 thousand was reserved for employee share options.
-The registered issued common shares amounted to \$2,044,690 thousand and \$1,970,740 thousand, respectively with par value of NTD10 per share.
+As of December 31, 2024 and 2023, the Company's authorized common shares amounted to \$3,000,000 thousand, of which \$290,000 thousand was reserved for employee share options.
+The registered issued common shares amounted to \$2,053,341 thousand and \$2,044,690 thousand, respectively with par value of NTD10 per share.

-As of December 31, 2023, the Company issued 7,395 thousand new common shares, with a par value of \$10 per share, as employee stock options.
-As of December 31, 2023 and 2022, the registration procedures for the amounts of \$3,000 thousand and \$16,005 thousand, respectively, recognized as advance receipts for share capital, has yet to be completed.
+As of December 31, 2024, due to exercise of conversion rights on convertible corporate bonds and employee stock options to issue new shares, the registration procedure for the amounts of \$4,837 thousand, recognized as advance receipts for share capital, has yet to be completed.

+As of December 31, 2023, the registration procedure for the exercise of employee stock options to issue new shares amounting \$3,000 thousand, recognized as advance receipts for share capital, has yet to be completed.

-The reconciliation of number of outstanding shares of the Company for the years ended December 31, 2023 and 2022, respectively were as follows:
+The reconciliations of the numbers of outstanding shares of the Company were as follows: